emilylhansen/vehicle_filter/README.md

 Your task will be to create Web GUI that will show these vehicles with their status and the customers who own them.

+# Analysis

+Analysis of the task can be found in the `/identity`.
+It contains wireframes, user use-cases, user flow, branding.

 ## Technologies

 ### Frontend